 Fortunately, the Cards were on a roll again, and my dad was excited as they took another World Series that fall behind the fantastic play of two African- Americans–pitcher, Bob Gibson, and left-fielder Lou Brock.
 Baseball had to have been a wonderful escape, if even for just a little while, for the serious issues my dad faced daily.
 I can vaguely recall laying on the living floor and staring at the black and white images on the screen, finally beginning to understand what my dad saw (and didn’t see) in baseball.
 He saw no color but Cardinal red.
 They played for HIS team, HIS Cardinals, and that’s all that mattered.
 Looking back, I wonder if his childhood admiration of Branch Rickey, a man of faith who courageously introduced integration to the Majors in 1947 via Jackie Robinson, helped formulate Daddy’s belief system?

 The assassinations of Martin Luther King (downriver in Memphis) and Bobby Kennedy in 1968 caused our little community to be more divided than ever.
 When I started junior high, Daddy had just been elected to the public school board where tensions were even deeper.
-But I learned that my father and mother both stood firm in their belief in our schools and in God’s equality for all, no matter the color of their skin.
-And even though Bob Gibson becomes the Cards’ first Cy Young winner by posting a 22-9 pitching record, it isn’t enough.
-The Detroit Tigers beat the Cards in the last St. Louis World Series my father will ever see.
+But I learned that my father and mother both stood firm in their belief in our schools and in God’s equality for all, no matter the skin color.
+And even though Bob Gibson became the Cards’ first Cy Young winner by posting a 22-9 pitching record, it isn’t enough.
+The Detroit Tigers beat the Cards in the last St. Louis World Series my father would ever see.

 As a stress reliever, my history teacher decided to let us watch the baseball playoffs and World Series day games being played during his class that September.
 Somewhere along the line I remember for the first time personally embracing the unique power of baseball to bring glorious distraction– if even for just a few moments– from life’s trials.
 The Series was between the heavily favored Baltimore Orioles and the Miracle Mets of 1969.
 As a National League town, most of us rooted for the upstart Mets.
 By the time the Series was over and won against Brooks Robinson and the Orioles, I was totally smitten with Tom Seaver and the phrase “BELIEVE!”
 I had become an official baseball fan, totally on my own two blue and orange Mets’ feet!